Representations of the elliptic affine Hecke algebras

 \section{Geometric construction of representations at non-torsion points}

 In this section, we assume $E$ is an elliptic curve over $\bbC$ (although all the results in this section are true if more generally the base field is characteristic zero).
-Again, $G$ is a connected, simply-connected compact Lie group.
+Again, $G$ is a connected, simply-connected, compact Lie group.
 The Borel-Moore homology we consider are with complex coefficients.

 As $\calH$ is a coherent sheaf of algebras on the Noetherian scheme $\catA/W$, any irreducible representation of $\calH$ is supported on a closed point of $\catA/W$.
 We generalize Kazhdan--Lusztig's classification of irreducible representations of affine Hecke algebra \cite{KL} to the case of elliptic affine Hecke algebra at closed points of $\catA/W$ whose $\gamma$-coordinate is non-torsion.